httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a string as input_string, return an ASCII string suitable for use in a HTTP field value.

+0. Convert input_string into a sequence of ASCII characters; if conversion fails, fail serialization.
-0. If input_string is not a sequence of characters, or contains characters in the range %x00-1f or %x7f (i.e., is not in VCHAR or SP), fail serialisation.
+1. If input_string contains characters in the range %x00-1f or %x7f (i.e., not in VCHAR or SP), fail serialisation.
-1. Let output be an empty string.
+2. Let output be an empty string.
-2. Append DQUOTE to output.
+3. Append DQUOTE to output.
-3. For each character char in input_string:
+4. For each character char in input_string:
    1. If char is "\\" or DQUOTE:
       1. Append "\\" to output.
    2. Append char to output.
-4. Append DQUOTE to output.
+5. Append DQUOTE to output.
-5. Return output.
+6. Return output.

 ### Serializing a Token {#ser-token}

 Given a token as input_token, return an ASCII string suitable for use in a HTTP field value.

+0. Convert input_token into a sequence of ASCII characters; if conversion fails, fail serialization.
-0. If input_token is not a sequence of characters, the first character is not ALPHA or "\*", or the remaining contain a character not in tchar, ":" or "/", fail serialisation.
+1. If the first character of input_token is not ALPHA or "\*", or the remaining portion contains a character not in tchar, ":" or "/", fail serialisation.
-1. Let output be an empty string.
+2. Let output be an empty string.
-2. Append input_token to output.
+3. Append input_token to output.
-3. Return output.
+4. Return output.

 ### Serializing a Byte Sequence {#ser-binary}